 The 13th Defense Battalion passes in review at Guantanamo Bay, Cuba, in 1943.
-Marine historian and veteran defense battalion Marine Col Robert D. Heinl, Jr., described the men of
+Marine historian and veteran defense battalion Marine Col Robert D. Heinl, Jr., described the men of these battalions, who often endured months of waiting punctuated by days of savage action, as a "hard worked and frustrated species."
+The 13th was shortly to deploy to the Pacific

 In the Marianas.
 Marines on Tinian witnessed the takeoff on 6 August of the B-29 Enola Gay, which dropped an atomic bomb on Hiroshima.
 Three days later, another B-29, also from Tinian's North Field, dropped a second atomic bomb on Nagasaki.
 The shock of the atomic weapons, the entry of the Soviet Union into the war against Japan, the cumulative effects of attrition throughout the vast Pacific, months of conventional bombing of the Home Islands, and an ever-tightening submarine blockade forced Japan to surrender.
 Members of the 8th Antiaircraft Artillery Battalion on Okinawa recall tracking the last air attack of the war, a raid that turned back short of the target when the Japanese government agreed to surrender.
 The formal cessation of hostilities, effective 15 August 1945, also put an end to the systematic mopping-up in northern Okinawa.
-The dour prediction of the early days in the South Pacific, "Golden Gate in '48." gave way to a new slogan, "Home Alive in '45."
+The dour prediction of the early days in the South Pacific, "Golden Gate in '48," gave way to a new slogan, "Home Alive in '45."
 The actual homecoming would be delayed, however, for those Marines scheduled for occupation duty in Japan or North China.